iMac 266MHz full review

-Macworld Lab testing found that the new iMac delivered predictable performance: a little faster across the board than the original iMac, but not as speedy as our 300MHz reference system (see the benchmark in the feature ‘Your perfect Mac,’ elsewhere in this issue).
+Macworld Lab testing found that the new iMac delivered predictable performance: a little faster across the board than the original iMac, but not as speedy as our 300MHz reference system.

 Aside from the extra speed, the new iMac has the same strengths and weaknesses as the old one.
 On the plus side it’s easy to use, features a striking industrial design, and offers lots of computing power for the money.

 The new iMac also benefits from the wider availability of USB peripherals, which were somewhat scarce when the original model debuted.

 But most of the commonly heard complaints about the original iMac also apply.
 The new iMac features the same hard-to-handle mouse, and there’s no built-in removable storage; no PCI slots; and no serial, SCSI, or FireWire connections.